Skip to Main Content

 This guide is designed to help students learn about APA style and cite sources for their research.

 Citing sources no longer means endnotes or footnotes.
-It is a simple way of noting that you are borrowing an author's words or ideas by inserting a brief parenthetical acknowledgement in your paper that includes the author's last name, the year the material was published, and the page reference.
-When the reader sees this reference to Stefansson et al., they know to refer to the References portion of the paper to find the complete bibliographic citation.
-For example,
+It is a simple way of noting that you are borrowing an author's words or ideas by inserting a brief parenthetical or narrative acknowledgement in your paper that includes the author's last name, and the year the material was published; page numbers are no longer required.
+When the reader sees this reference to an author they know to refer to the References portion of the paper to find the complete bibliographic citation.

 Quoting is when you take a phrase word-for-word from a body of text.
-You must use quotation marks and you must always reference the original writer/speaker.
-For example,
+You must use quotation marks and you must always reference the original writer/speaker either parenthetical or narrative.

-When citing web sites or other electronic sources that do not provide page numbers, use the paragraph number preceded by the abbreviation para., e.g. (Natural Resources Defense Council, 2007, para.
+When citing web sites or other electronic sources use the paragraph number preceded by the abbreviation para., e.g. (Natural Resources Defense Council, 2007, para.
 4).
 You may also cite the heading of a section of the resource to direct the reader to the appropriate place in the document, e.g. (Stefansson et al., 2013, Discussion section, para.
 1).

 Below are some examples of how to format in-text citations: